 Even in March 2018, I still come across website login systems that insist your password must be less than 8 or 9 characters: a black-hat hackers dream.

-Yet remarkable efforts are focusing on using our faces to log in.
-Nevertheless, to-date, facial login for websites is still not sufficiently strong.
-So other biometric data is required to fill in the security gaps.
+Yet remarkable efforts are focusing on allowing our faces to log in.
+No passwords needed.
+Nevertheless, to-date, facial login for websites is still probably not sufficiently strong.
+So other biometric data is required to fill any security gaps.

 How To Kill Your Passwords - By Breathing On Them